h-bryant/funcsim/docs/source/overview.rst

 Overview
 ========

-The basic idea is that all an end user can run a simulation after simply writing a specially-crafted function that performs a single trial (for a static simulation) or that takes one step through time or space (for a recursive-dynamic simulation).
+Tool that allows an end user can run a simulation after simply writing a specially-crafted function that performs a single trial (for a static simulation) or that takes one step through time (for a recursive-dynamic simulation).

 Simple static simulation example